Nishmat's Women’s Health and HalachaIn memory of Chaya Mirel bat R' Avraham

 Answer:

-Tevilah may take place only after the seven clean days have been completely finished, so a woman may not immerse before nightfall on the seventh day.
+Tevilah is permissible only after the seven clean days are complete, so a woman may not immerse before nightfall on the seventh day.

 Please don't hesitate to be in touch for more suggestions or with any further questions.